a2jensen/KP-Website/README.md

 git pull origin development
 ```
 2. Next, merge your branch with development

+Ensure that your on your branch, then run this command:

 ```
-git merge origin -Development
+git merge origin development
 ```

 3. Resolve any conflicts if neccsary

 In the event that conflicts emerge, git will notify you.
 You must resolve these manually.

 4. Push your changes

-Push your changes now.
-This will create a pull request!
+Push changes to your branch.
 ```
 git add .
-git commit -m "Task completion #" git push origin
+git commit -m "Task completion #" git push origin your-branch-name
 ```

+Next, go here on Github and make a pull request to merge your changes in your branch to development.